 The organizer of the group was the Chief Scientist for Manta Rays, Dr Andrea Marshall of Marine Megafauna Foundation.
 I have blogged about Andrea on Amazing Women Wednesday, and I have gone on Ray of Hope Expeditions to Ecuador and the Yucatan, and I’m scheduled for Komodo next year.
 To quote Andrea, “Making a difference out in the field and playing a role in the protection of our oceans is a rewarding and life changing experience.”
 Yes, it is.
 And one of the most rewarding things about Citizen Science are the people you meet while engaged in it.

 What an inspiration they all are.
 Women from all over the world, of all ages, sharing a passion for the ocean and conservation, coming together by chance.
 Our group jelled from Day One.
 It was like finding a tribe.
-These expeditions are not “luxurious” (I hear the Komodo trip is luxury…can’t wait!), they are tough, especially for women of a certain age.
-Heading out before dawn on a small boat, searching the ocean for Mantas and Whale Sharks, then engaging in our work when we found the animals, is not easy.
+This trip was not “luxurious”, they are tough, especially for women of a certain age.
+Heading out before dawn on a small boat, searching the ocean for Mantas and Whale Sharks, then engaging in our work when we found the animals, is not always easy.
 Despite the discomfort, we would all do it again.

 I admire these women for their passion, and their willingness to put their backs into a cause they believe in.
 The younger women were testing out whether they were cut out for field work, and they all did a wonderful job.
 To be with people who are enthusiastic and capable of wonder is refreshing and revitalizing.
 I certainly hope to dive or work with each and every one of them again.
 To Andrea, Isa, Fin, Lauren, Annie and Elnora, Cheers!
 You are all fabulous.
 Let’s meet up and do it again, you amazing women! (and we have!)